yasinmiran/asgardeo-sample-app-thrift/README.md

 The app should open at `https://localhost:5000`.
 If the browser doesn't open the app and throws an invalid-certificate error, just type `thisisunsafe` to continue.

-## License

-Licenses this source under the Apache License, Version 2.0 ([LICENSE](../../LICENSE)), You may not use this file except in compliance with the License.